[ Updated Jan 2, 2020 ]

 2. Google Search Console

-In an earlier post, we talked about why every SEO analyst should use the Search Console.
-But it’s also a helpful PPC marketing tool because you can see queries for where you rank organically, but do not have paid coverage.
+Google Search Console is a helpful PPC marketing tool because you can see queries for where you rank organically, but do not have paid coverage.
 Those are terms you might want to add to your PPC campaigns.
 You can also see where you perform well organically and make adjustments to drop paid search bids on those keywords or pause them if you’re on a limited budget.
 If you are concerned about losing old data, use the Supermetrics Add-In.
 (And if you discover high volume paid terms where you do not rank organically, it may be a good time to revisit ways to improve your SEO strategy.)

 BigQuery is an enterprise data warehouse for working with large data sets with applications for PPC reporting.
 It serves as a repository for data and by blending data from different sources, it’s useful for marketers who do PPC on more than just the Google Ads platform.
 With a little help from Supermetrics for BigQuery, the power of BigQuery is more accessible for all marketers and companies of all sizes.